David Carrick: Serial rapist Met Police officer jailed for at least 30 years

 - Published

-Serial rapist David Carrick, a "monster" who served in the Metropolitan Police, has been jailed for a minimum of 30 years.
+Serial rapist David Carrick, a Metropolitan Police officer who took "monstrous advantage of women", has been jailed for a minimum of 30 years.

-Carrick was told he had shown an "astonishing degree of moral corruption" as he was given 36 life terms by Mrs Justice Cheema-Grubb.
+Carrick was told he had shown an "astonishing degree of moral corruption" as he was given 36 life terms.

-The 48-year-old committed violent and brutal sexual offences against a dozen women over two decades.
+The 48-year-old committed violent and degrading sexual offences against a dozen women over two decades.

 His victims spoke of how they had "encountered evil".

+Flanked by two security guards, Carrick showed no emotion as he was sentenced by Mrs Justice Cheema-Grubb.

-The judge said: "You behaved as if you were untouchable."
+"You behaved as if you were untouchable," she told him.

-Carrick's crimes include dozens of rape and sexual offences spanning 2003 to 2020, mostly committed in Hertfordshire, where he lived, and all took place while he was a serving police officer.
+"The malign influence of men like you in positions of power stands in the way of a revolution of women's dignity."

+The judge also praised the bravery of his victims in coming forward, saying that the voice of courage cannot be denied.

+Home Secretary Suella Braverman said Carrick's crimes, carried out from 2003 to 2020, were a "scar on our police".

-The court heard Carrick would "use his power and control" to stop victims reporting him, with one stating it was "drilled into" her that he was an officer, and she was deterred from raising the alarm.
+Southwark Crown Court heard he would "use his power and control" to stop victims reporting him, with one stating it was "drilled into" her that he was a police officer.

-The judge said: "You were bold and, at times, relentless, trusting that no victim would overcome her shame and fear to report you.

-"For nearly two decades you were proved right but now a combination of those 12 women, by coming forward, and your police colleagues, by acting on their evidence, have exposed you and brought you low."

-In statements read out in court, one victim said she felt she had "encountered evil" after being repeatedly raped by Carrick who put a black handgun to her head.
+In statements read out in court, another victim said she felt she had "encountered evil" after being repeatedly raped by Carrick who put a handgun to her head.

-Another woman said Carrick hit her with a whip and would shut her in a small cupboard as punishment while "whistling at her as if she was a dog", the prosecution said.
+Another woman said Carrick hit her with a whip and would shut her in a small cupboard as punishment while "whistling at her as if she was a dog".

+Carrick's crimes include dozens of rape and sexual offences, mostly committed in Hertfordshire, where he lived, and all took place while he was a serving police officer.

-The court heard Carrick, who lived in Stevenage, had undertaken a course on domestic violence in 2005.
+The court heard he had undertaken a course on domestic violence in 2005.

-The judge said: "These convictions represent a spectacular downfall for a man charged with upholding the law, and empowered to do so even to the extent of being authorised to bear a firearm in the execution of his duty."
+Mrs Justice Cheema-Grubb said: "These convictions represent a spectacular downfall for a man charged with upholding the law, and empowered to do so even to the extent of being authorised to bear a firearm in the execution of his duty.

+"You were bold and, at times, relentless, trusting that no victim would overcome her shame and fear to report you.

+"For nearly two decades you were proved right, but now a combination of those 12 women, by coming forward, and your police colleagues, by acting on their evidence, have exposed you and brought you low."

 Carrick was sacked by the Met the day after he pleaded guilty and the force's Commissioner, Sir Mark Rowley, has apologised for failings and said opportunities to remove him from policing were missed.

-It emerged he had come to the attention of police over nine incidents, including rape allegations, between 2000 and 2021.
+It emerged he had previously come to the attention of police over nine incidents, including rape allegations, between 2000 and 2021.

+- If you are affected by the issues covered in this article, help and support is available at BBC Action Line

 "Behind a public appearance of propriety and trustworthiness you took monstrous advantage of women," the judge said, adding he "brazenly raped and sexually assaulted a number of women".